Laufire/kiss/Notes.md

 * Native objects are not to be extended, in oder to avoid collisions other libraries.

 * An element could only have one handler per event; as this would ensure simplicity.
-If multiple events are needed, a host handler could be used.
+If multiple handlers are needed, a host handler could be used.
 Or a 'queue' could be made as a plugin.

 * Events of O\_O objects are exposed through a O\_O.value name .event, instead of the usual on-off pattern.
 This is to maintain structure and improve efficiency (as multiple events tend affect a same set of values in slightly different ways).
 O\_O.listen on this events could act as 'controllers'.